 was a speciality aided and abetted by the civilian driver

 Henry could ride a horse when he came, and was soon to be seen riding a long way outside the restricted area.
 My father's horse had been seen tied up outside the Red Lion in Kirtling on a number of occasions, although Henry always denied it with a grin on his face!
 They stayed with us until repatriation in late 1945.
 Visits to their camp were abandoned early on, when they persuaded their families to write direct to them at East Green, and my mother provided and looked after me necessities for them!
 A phone call to the camp once a month to assure the authorities that they had not escaped seemed to satisfy all concerned.
-We kept in touch with them for a while on their return home, (see Letter) and my wife and I visited Henry at his home in North West Germany on one occasion.
+We kept in touch with them for a while on their return home, (see letter below) and my wife and I visited Henry at his home in North West Germany on one occasion.

 My Dear Family Cowans